Reducing our natural resource consumption

 We incorporate reduction, reuse and recycling principles to all of our procurement and waste management decisions, applying the principles of the circular economy, as far as reasonably practicable.
 However, the use of plastic in our business requires special consideration due to the waste management complexities created by the wide range of plastic types and the high number of composite products produced, the changing nature of waste management solutions available, and - in large part - the lack of market-ready alternatives to plastic.

-Meanwhile, as we prepare for our people to return to the office, we’ve chosen to introduce refillable hand-sanitiser dispensing units in the offices, and use smart water cleaning technology.
+We’ve also introduced refillable hand-sanitiser dispensing units in the offices, and use smart water cleaning technology.
 Both are designed to reduce our plastic waste whilst keeping things safe and sparkling.

 Paper